twisted-nematic57/twisted-nematic57/README.md

 Howdy.
 (I live in California which is technically the West 🙃)

 - 🔭 I wonder if aliens exist... 🤔
-- **🇮🇳** I came from India to the USA just a few years after I was born.
-I still love my home country but I hate what people are doing to the air there 😮‍💨
 - 📖 I am reading [How Computers Work: The Evolution of Technology](https://www.amazon.com/How-Computers-Work-Evolution-Technology/dp/078974984X).
 - 🌱 With the knowledge I acquire from the book mentioned above and a few others, I will attempt building my own CPU emulator.
 - 📝 I'm currently working on [my own licenses](https://github.com/HackerDaGreat57/3dOS-License-Suite "Click here to view this project!") for assets that will be included in my future projects